uranian throne

 Like chess-players - we can put it this way to Terran readers - the adversaries sought their positional advantage as they wove their ways through the translucent red mist, each knowing that one momentarily-ideal configuration could decide an issue of life and death.
 The crowd shuffled vaguely in response.
 They did not understand; they had to trust that the great ones knew what they were doing.
 Some, not all, of the people's shuffling and shifting was controlled by Dempelath.
 By means of the cmem he could draw masses of citizens around him like a cloak.
 Alternatively, when it suited him, he could disperse them to open a way.
 His position was becoming stronger: time was on his side.

 Hyala was aware of this too.
 Thanks to the unavoidable knowledge which came to her through the mist, she could understand every move from her opponent's point of view, and though it gave her the comfort of seeing his problems, the perspective did her no practical good.
 Dempelath could not lose this game.
 Granted, his dominance could never be total (because the red mist could not be at full strength everywhere at once).
-Granted, the Glomb had to keep his bases secure, had to wheeze out plentiful cmem over loyal concentrations which might otherwise fluctuate into knots of protest.
+Granted, the Glomb had to keep his bases secure, had to wheeze out plentiful cmem to smother those loyal concentrations which might otherwise fluctuate into knots of protest.
 Yet, whatever happened (and granted that some ways to win were faster and better than others), some mixture of violence and smoothness would ensure that the tyrant prevailed.
-His mists of confidence seeped into Hyala and wafted her towards despair, chanting the pressure-threat of enemy opinion poised to become her own; her compulsory share in the enemy's expectation of victory; the knowledge that her own despair was being read like an open book.
+His mists of confidence seeped into Hyala and wafted her towards despair.
+The pressure-threat of enemy opinion chanted at her as it poised to become her own; already she could feel how her despair was being read like an open book.
 Frustration intensified to the level of torture -

 We have no direct insight into that Being's mind.
 His own private thoughts, as distinct from those weaponised thoughts which he imposed upon others, must remain forever a mystery.
-We think it likely that his human ego ruled the man-Ghepion combination, usually with ruthless calm, and with an awareness that he could afford to play safe.
-At the worst, if he were to miscalculate at this point, ordering the execution to proceed and then finding the crowd hostile to the idea, he might need to "back-pedal", re-define his command, pretend it was only meant as a test, or such-like excuse.
-It would mean a minor reverse, with compensation soon to follow.
-At best, however, everything might go right for him, so that he could "sweep the board".
+We think it likely that his human ego ruled the man-Ghepion combination; ruled it with confidence, a ruthless calm and an awareness that he could afford to play safe.
+Thus we can reconstruct his plan to get rid of Hyala: if he were to miscalculate at this stage, ordering the execution to proceed and then finding the crowd hostile to the idea, he could simply "back-pedal", re-define his command, pretend it was only meant as a test, or such-like excuse; all of which would amount to a minor reverse, with compensation soon to follow.
+At best, on the other hand, everything might go right for him, so that he could "sweep the board".
 In neither case would he need to "lose his cool".
-So why did he do just that?
-What ignited his sudden exasperation?
+So why did he do just that - what ignited his sudden exasperation?

-Our guess is, that something about that crowd made him feel he simply couldn't ever get the right mix of control.
-If he held Hyala, he had to let something else slip, and vice versa; besides which, there was his anger at the slowness, the obtuseness of the crowd.
+The crowd was the cause.
+Something about it must have made him feel that he simply couldn't ever get the right mix of control.
+If he held Hyala, he had to let something else slip, and vice versa.
+Besides, he lost energy from his his anger at the slowness, the obtuseness of the crowd.
 Repeatedly he must dose the people with concentrations of cmem in order to suppress their out-of-date reverence for nebulees and healers -

 The tyrant succumbed to impatience!

-Hyala was immediately informed of this fury of the Glomb at his laggard supporters.
-And some advance notice, of the rebuke to be hurled at them, came to her via her immersion in the brain-mist.
-She barely choked back an audible chuckle at the gathering cloud of emotion.
-Evidently there was to be no more condemnation of uppity folk, oh no, rather the opposite: the thunderous burst of blame being prepared was meant to wallop docile backgrounders, those whose passivity risked letting down the Revolution.
+Hyala was immediately informed of this fury of the Glomb.
+Advance notice, of the rebuke he aimed to hurl at his laggard supporters, came to her via her immersion in the brain-mist.
+She barely choked back a chuckle at the gathering cloud of emotion.
+Evidently there was to be no more condemnation of uppity folk, oh no, rather the opposite, now they weren't uppity enough: the thunderous burst of blame being prepared was meant to wallop docile backgrounders whose passivity risked letting down the Revolution.

 "YOU CONTENTED LONK-PLAEN," the tirade began, roaring out of the organic loud-lailer formed from the Weigher's mouth.
 "ARE YOU AFRAID THAT IF YOU GROW UP YOU'LL BECOME SWIRLY, AND END UP SWINGING ON THE VORRATCH?
 NO, NO, BE AFRAID OF NARCOLEPTIC BACKWARDNESS INSTEAD!
 I WANT INTELLIGENT FOLLOWERS, NOT SLEEPWALKERS!"